didlie-dev/layr-project/index.md

 It's important to note that all redundant copies of a shard need to fail their audits in order for the file to be unretrievable.

 The current Layr implementation uses file patching for shards, as described above.
 The result of a file patch is that a new copy of a shard for each unretrievable copy is generated and distributed to the network, assuming there is a least one retrievable copy on the network to begin with.
-The old copies, unretrievable copies are also removed from the manifest and replaced with the new copies.
+The unretrievable copies are also removed from the manifest and replaced with the new copies.
 If no shard copies exist on the network for a given piece of shard content, then the file owner will need to upload the file to the network once again.

 <figure>
   <center>